12 Parenting Skills That Show You’re Doing a Good Job - Baby Chick

 9. Show Compassion

-Parenting forces us to see other humans for who they are at their core and beyond the surface-level emotions that can sometimes be tough to know what to do with.
-Kindness, understanding, and empathy can go a long way for anyone; our babies are worthy of all of it.
+Parenting forces us to see other humans for who they are at their core and beyond the surface-level emotions that can sometimes be tough to manage.
+Kindness, understanding, and empathy can go a long way for anyone; our children deserve all of it.

-If you show compassion to your children and try to see things from their point of view, you’re a good parent.
+If you show compassion to your children and try to see things from their perspective, you’re a good parent.

 10. Be Willing To Grow